-processors on their FPGA die, there has been significant uptake [15,16] of soft processors [3,4] which are constructed in the programmable fabric itself.
-While soft processors cannot match the performance, area, or power consumption of a hard processor, their key advantage is the flexibility they present in allowing different numbers of processors and specialization to the application through special instructions.
+Instruction set processors are an integral part of all modern digital systems, including systems now fully implemented with FPGAs.
+While some vendors have included fixed, hard processors on their FPGA die, there has been significant uptake [16, 17] of soft processors [3, 4] which are constructed using the programmable fabric itself.
+While soft processors cannot match the performance, area, or power consumption of a hard processor, their key advantage is the flexibility they provide in allowing different numbers of processors and specialization to the application through special instructions.